tebeka/selenium/README.md

 You only have to do this once initially and later when version numbers in init.go change.

-Ensure that the `chromium` binary is in your path.
-If the binary is named differently, run the tests with the flags `--chrome_binary=<binary name>`.

 ### Testing Locally

 Run the tests: